-Our first contact with Scottish supermodel Eunice Olumide was as the keynote speaker AAI's 2017 'Back to Work' Project, supporting minority ethnic women returning to work after a career break.
-Eunice built a rapport with the assembled women very quickly and used that connection to deliver appropriate messages around goal-setting, personal responsibility and how to achieve success that were in perfect synergy with the aims of our project.
-Professional, personable and engaging, Eunice is exactly what every organisation looks for in Patron.
-Her association with the project greatly elevated the visibility of AAI in the national press and to her impressive social media following.
-We look forward to bringing her credibility, celebrity and enthusiasm for equality to upcoming projects around social mobility, philanthropy and socially-aware entrepreneurship.
+AAI first met Scottish supermodel, Eunice Olumide, when she appeared as the keynote speaker at AAI's 'Back to Work' project in 2017, a programme supporting minority ethnic women returning to work after a career break.
+Eunice built a rapport with the participants very quickly and delivered appropriate messages around goal-setting, personal responsibility and how to achieve success.
+Professional, personable and engaging, Eunice is exactly what AAI is looking for in a Patron.
+Her association with the Back to Work project greatly elevated the organisation's visibility in the national press and her impressive social media following.
+Eunice continues to bring her credibility, celebrity and enthusiasm for equality to AAI's projects around social mobility and equality.

 Jo Green was appointed as Chair of AAI in July 2012.

 She has a strong background in both the private and public sector, working on economic regeneration, and in the last few years has largely worked on delivering change in the public sector.
 This has included leading a major programme of change to support the Scottish Environment Protection Agency (SEPA) and the Scottish Government in reform of the planning system as well as leading a joint Scottish Government/SEPA programme to reform the approach to environmental regulation in Scotland.